WCTE/CosmicAnalysis/README.md

 - reconstructed entrance point on the top cap
 - reconstructed exit point on the top cap

-After the selection, 27% of all the muons remain.
-The purity of top-down events is 91%.
+After the selection, 26% of all the muons remain.
+The selection efficiency and purity of top-down events are 85% and 93% respectively.
 Meanwhile over 99% of the selected events are with truth `cos(zenith_angle)>0.7`.

 ### convert_to_h5.py
 Convert wcsim and fiTQun root files into a single h5 for ML studies.
 The h5 file contains the following arrays: